-Recognises an individual who has effectively championed mentally healthy work in their organisation.
+Recognises an individual who has effectively championed mental wellbeing in their organisation.

 Category 14: Leader

 Open to senior executives or directors who are not health, safety and wellbeing practitioners but whose leadership has helped transform their organisation's approach to health, safety and wellbeing.